vazzup/vazzup.github.io/index.md

 _- Robin Williams, Dead Poets Society_{:style="float:right;"}
 <br>
 <p style="text-align: justify; padding: 0px; margin: 0px;">
 Apart from my academic side, I'm a huge literature, music and movie buff.
-On the big screen, I love the works of Wood Allen, Quentin Tarantino, Cristopher Nolan and Wes Anderson.
+On the big screen, I love the works of Woody Allen, Quentin Tarantino, Cristopher Nolan and Wes Anderson.
 I particularly love the works of Wes Anderson, not least due to the color and symmetry in his work.
 In literature I have a long list of fiction and non fiction writers I adore.
 One I must mention here is Douglas Adams for his philosophical satire "The HitchHiker's Guide to the galaxy."
 I aspire